felipemeriga/React-Dashboard-ES6-TSX-Support/README.md

 **Example Pages**

 If you want to get inspiration or just show something directly to your clients, you can jump start your development with our pre-built example pages.
 You will be able to quickly set up the basic structure for your web project.

+**ES6, TSX and Decorators Legacy Support**

+This sample, supports the most new tools and methodologies for developing in Javascript, offering support for ES6, where the babel plugins will transpile that to ES5, Typescript and also decorators.

 ## Table of Contents